PBFDOT Header

 Description: This project began on May 1, 2023.
 The SR A1A North Causeway Over the Intracoastal Waterway (ICWW) Bridge Replacement project improvements consist of constructing a new high-level fixed bridge connected directly to SR 5/US 1 going over the Florida East Coast (FEC) Railroad, Old Dixie Highway, and the Intracoastal Waterway (ICWW) featuring: one 12-foot travel lane in each direction, navigational clearances of 85 feet vertical and 125 feet horizontal at the waterway channel, installing a barrier-protected 8-foot sidewalk on the south side of the bridge and a barrier-protected 12-foot shared use path on the north side of the bridge, installing 7-foot buffered bicycle lanes within the shoulders on both sides of SR A1A, constructing a 12-foot shared-use path along Old Dixie Highway to provide connectivity to the East Coast Greenway, building an observation deck beneath the west side of the new bridge structure, constructing a new access road under the bridge to businesses east of the FEC Railroad, extending Juanita Avenue from SR 5/US 1 to Old Dixie Highway, and connecting SR 5/US 1 and Old Dixie Highway along Sunny Lane.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.
 Cost/Completion: $111.5 million/ Late 2027.
 Traffic Impact:

-Eastbound and westbound SR A1A between CR 605/ Old Dixie Highway and SR 5/ US 1 is closed around-the-clock through approximately late 2026 for roadway and bridge construction.
+Eastbound and westbound SR A1A between CR 605/Old Dixie Highway and SR 5/ US 1 is closed around-the-clock through approximately late 2026 for roadway and bridge construction.
 Please click here to view the detour flyer for more information.
-Detour Information:

 Access to residences and businesses will be maintained.